Sapphirine/202212-07-Image-Colorization/README.md

     To run : ```python3 main.py```

     > Example images are also provided here
-    > Make sure to unzip model files before running the app
+    > Make sure to run the load_model notebook to produce models and add them to the app/big-data directory before running the app

 - **models folder** : contains Jupyter notebook used for train models and performing evaluations